albertosaurus/power_enum_2/README.md

 situations where the argument passed to `status=(arg)` is invalid.
 By default, an invalid value will cause an ArgumentError to be raised.

 Of course, this may not be optimal in your situation.
+In this case you can do one of two thigs:

+1) You can set it to 'validation\_error'.
+In this case, the invalid value will be cached and returned on subsequent lookups, but the model will fail validation.

-In this case you can specify an *instance* method to be called in the case of a lookup failure.
+2) Specify an *instance* method to be called in the case of a lookup failure.
 The method signature is as follows:

     your_lookup_handler(operation, name, name_foreign_key, acts_enumerated_class_name, lookup_value)